CSCfi/csc-user-guide/docs/support/tutorials/cmdline-handson.md

 ```
 sbatch R_array.sh
 ```
+Since you're now running 20 jobs, they might take a moment in the queue.
 You should get the fit coefficients in separate files in the `result_dir`.
 Let's now use interactive R to look at the results.